 If eligible homeowners haven’t taken advantage yet, they should note that the program officially ends on December 31, 2018.

 Making its debut in 2009, HARP has helped millions of homeowners refinance when they might not otherwise be able to, but the Federal Housing Finance Agency (FHFA) said there were more than 49,000 eligible mortgage holders who hadn’t taken advantage of HARP as of March 31.
 This was the most recent date for which data was available.

 If you’ve been waiting, now is the time to make your move.

-It’s a great time to refinance into a rate near historical lows, but before you take advantage of HARP, there are a few key restrictions you need to know about:
+It’s a great time to refinance into a low rate, but before you take advantage of HARP, there are a few key restrictions you need to know about:

 - Fannie Mae or Freddie Mac must own your mortgage.